MoshteAlex/MoshteAlex/README.md

 ### :man_technologist: Me :
-My focus particularly lies in embedded software development, IoT, PCB design, Embedded AI and their derivatives.
+My focus particularly lies in embedded software/firmware development, IoT, PCB design, embedded AI and their derivatives.
 I am also a physics enthusiast studying it for fun.
 I learn skills and create projects that I showcase here and on LinkedIn.

 <!-- How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-MwangiAlex-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mwangi-alex/)-->